Momentum-Team-14/momentum-team-14.github.io/_posts/2022-09-26-be-search-and-file-upload.md

 ### Requirements for QuestionBox, Back End

-#### Note

-Depending on how you've constructed your API, you might have separate endpoints for all of the below, or some of the functionality might be combined in a single endpoint (for instance, if you nested answers in the question detail endpoint, like `questions/4/answers`).
+**Note:** Depending on how you've constructed your API, you might have separate endpoints for all of the below, or some of the functionality might be combined in a single endpoint (for instance, if you nested answers in the question detail endpoint, like `questions/4/answers`).
 What matters is that you have endpoints that your front-end team can use to perform all the necessary actions they need and that are documented in your README.

 ⚠️ Be sure to test that you have implemented permissions-checking correctly for these endpoints.
 For example, your API should not allow a user who is not the question-asker to mark an answer as accepted.